 The dough will be pretty sticky, therefore sprinkle with a few tablespoons of flour over top of the dough.

-scrape sides of bowl
+scrape sides of bowl with a spatula

 Then use a rubber spatula to scrape the sides of the dough, working your way around and underneath.

-shape into a ball
+shape into a ball like loaf

 Next, with floured hands, shape it into a ball.

-carefully place in ungreased hot dutch oven
+carefully place into hot pot

 Then, using oven mitts, remove the dutch oven and the lid.
 Next, carefully place the loaf into the hot dutch oven and because the pot is still hot, use mitts, replace the lid and slide the covered pot back into your oven to bake for 30 minutes.